aws/eks-anywhere/docs/content/en/docs/getting-started/local-environment/_index.md

    For full EKS Anywhere configuration reference for a VMware vSphere cluster and explanation on each parameter in the configuration generated above refer vSphere configuration

-Post v0.9.0 release of eksctl anywhere, there is an optional support for including curated packages to the cluster installation.
+1. Create Cluster: Post v0.9.0 release of `eksctl anywhere`, there is an optional support for including curated packages to the cluster installation.
+Choose one of the following paths to create your cluster:

-1. Create Cluster

    - Cluster creation without curated packages installation
       ```bash
       eksctl anywhere create cluster -f $CLUSTER_NAME.yaml
       ```